Highway 2 Gaetz Avenue Interchange Improvement Project

 - Work on or around Taylor Drive to include:

-- Girder placement and construction of concrete deck/barriers for the northbound Taylor Drive bridges
+- Construction of concrete deck/barriers for the northbound Taylor Drive bridges; and

 - Reconstruction of the corner of Spruce Street and Gasoline Alley East